 Microsoft Teams dominates corporate team chat, primarily because it comes bundled with Microsoft 365 subscriptions that companies already pay for.
 If your team uses Outlook, Word, Excel, and OneDrive, Teams integrates seamlessly into that existing workflow.

 The strength of Teams is comprehensiveness.
 You can chat via text, voice, or video.
-You can host meetings with screen sharing and presentations directly in PowerPoint.
+You can host meetings with screen sharing and presentations.
 You can collaborate on documents in real-time using integrated Office apps.
-You can create shared workspaces with Microsoft Loop for project coordination.
+For teams already in the Microsoft ecosystem, Teams removes the need to manage separate subscriptions and logins for chat, video conferencing, and document collaboration.

 Microsoft Teams allows you to collaborate with your team with chat, AI and on video.